New Era Opportunity: Big Data

 Or what proteins often appear in the blood if someone has stage 1 cancer…

 Or how people who respond poorly to one treatment can be cured by another, and so on.

 Doctors will be able to have precise data to help find the treatment that best fits the patients.

 As McKinsey, the biggest market research firm in the world noted: “A big-data revolution is underway in health care.”

 And it’s going to save lives … potentially millions.

 And there are many more industries that Big Data has the potential to boost…

 And as the Great American Reset expands, pushing America into its greatest economic boom thanks to the coronavirus rebound, Big Data will grow at an even faster rate.

-And as it grows, it will usher in the Great American Reset — the greatest economic boom of our time.
+And as it grows, it will usher in the new era of tech — the greatest economic boom of our time.